nvibert/start-coding-today/README.md

 Go and explore some of the commands.

+As you will see as you go through the examples, you will see that PowerCLI is not just for vSphere: there are modules for NSX-T, Horizon, vRealize, etc...
+If you see a product without a PowerCLI module...well, what is stopping you from creating the module?

 ### Part 4 - Terraform

 PowerCLI is the most commonly used VMware scripting tool and is pretty easy to pick up.
 It's commonly used for bulk tasks.